Oxford Lab Technologies Ltd

 18 User Licence

-18.1 If the Company refers to a user licence in the confirmation of order, the price of the Goods includes the licence fee for the Customer’s right to use the Goods, including but not limited to software and hardware.
+18.1 If the Company refers to a user licence in the confirmation of order, the price of the Goods includes the non-exclusive, time limited, licence fee for the Customer’s right to use the Goods, including but not limited to software and hardware.

 18.2 If the Customer is provided with any user licence in respect of the Software, the Customer shall sign and return it to the Company within seven days of installation of the Software, unless the licence has been supplied on a “shrinkwrap” or “click-wrap” basis.

-18.3 If no user licence has been provided to the Customer, the Customer hereby accepts a non-exclusive, non-transferable licence to use the Goods on the following conditions:
+18.4 If any licence has been provided, or if no user licence has been provided to the Customer, the Customer hereby accepts a non-exclusive, non-transferable, time limited, licence to use the Goods on the following conditions:

-18.3.4 such licence shall be terminated by either party giving to the other 28 days’ written notice; and
+18.4.4 such licence shall be terminated by the Customer by giving the Company the 90 days’ written notice; and

 19.1 The Company shall provide the Services to the Customer subject to the terms in this Contract.